Columbia County Court Records

 | E-filing fee (per case, per party) | $35.00 |

-The complete statewide fee schedule is published in the Wisconsin Circuit Court Fee, Forfeiture, Fine and Surcharge Tables.
+The full statewide fee schedule is published in the Wisconsin Circuit Court Fee, Forfeiture, Fine and Surcharge Tables.

 Paying Fines and Fees

 Court fines and fees can be paid online through the Wisconsin Courts payment portal or by phone at (888) 604-7888 (Allpaid services, pay location code #2026).
-In-person payments at the Clerk’s office are accepted in cash, check, money order, or credit/debit card.
-A convenience fee is assessed for card transactions.
+In-person payments at the Clerk's office are accepted by cash, check, money order, or credit/debit card.
+A convenience fee applies to card transactions.

 Are Court Records Public in Columbia County?

-Court records in Columbia County are broadly accessible to the public.
-Wisconsin Statute § 19.35 establishes a general right of inspection, providing that any requester may inspect any record held by a government authority unless a specific statutory exception applies.
-Additionally, Wisconsin Statute § 59.20(3) requires the circuit court clerk and other county officials to keep their offices open during regular business hours for the examination and copying of records.
+Court records in Columbia County are broadly open to the public.
+Wisconsin Statute 19.35 gives anyone the right to inspect any record held by a government authority unless a specific statutory exception applies.
+Wisconsin Statute 59.20(3) also requires the circuit court clerk and other county officials to keep their offices open during business hours for examining and copying records.

-The WCCA portal makes most circuit court case information freely accessible online, including case details, party names, charges, hearing dates, and dispositions for both open and closed matters.
+The WCCA portal makes most circuit court case information freely searchable online — case details, party names, charges, hearing dates, and dispositions for both open and closed matters.

 Confidential and Restricted Records

-Under Wisconsin Statute § 801.20, certain categories of documents and cases are treated as confidential by default and are closed to general public inspection.
-The Wisconsin Court System maintains a detailed guide to confidential records identifying the following restricted categories:
+Under Wisconsin Statute 801.20, certain types of cases and documents are confidential by default and closed to public inspection.
+The Wisconsin Court System maintains a detailed guide to confidential records that covers the following restricted categories:

 - Adoption records